 Users will see the following message on their console application – “Select operation 1-Division, 2-Multiplication, 3-Addition, 4-Subtraction.”

-Step 4: Now, users can then choose the operation that they want to perform.
-Let’s suppose the user selects the first operation, then they will have to enter 1, and then our program will display the result of the operation.
+Step 4: Now, users can choose the operation they want to perform.
+Suppose the user selects the first operation; then they must enter 1, and then our program will display the operation result.

 Python 3 code for a simple calculator